-We are driven by our vision of a world of multicultural harmony and we focus our mission to build bridges, harvest diversity and foster integration through service and advocacy.
-Our actions are guided by our value of caring, open, respect, ethical, integrity, inclusive and innovative.
+We are driven by our vision of a world of multicultural harmony and we are guided by our mission to build bridges, harvest diversity and foster integration through service and advocacy.

 S.U.C.C.E.S.S., our primary service delivery entity, was founded in 1973 and incorporated in 1974 as a non-partisan and non-profit charitable organization.
-Initially founded to assist new Canadians of Chinese descent to overcome language and cultural barriers, S.U.C.C.E.S.S. has evolved into a multicultural, multi-service agency assisting people at all stages of their Canadian experience.
+Initially founded to assist new Canadians of Chinese descent to overcome language and cultural barriers, S.U.C.C.E.S.S. has since evolved into a multicultural, multi-service agency that assists people in all stages of their Canadian journey.

 Today, the organization is recognized as one of British Columbia’s largest social service providers.
-With over 20 locations, S.U.C.C.E.S.S. proudly services local communities in Greater Vancouver, Fort St. John and overseas in Taipei, Taiwan and Seoul, Korea.
-Through advocacy, S.U.C.C.E.S.S. is also recognized as a prominent voice of positive social change.
+Across our 30 locations, S.U.C.C.E.S.S. proudly serves communities in Metro Vancouver, Fort St. John and overseas in Asia.
+Through advocacy, S.U.C.C.E.S.S. is also recognized as a prominent voice for positive social change.

-Guided by policies envisioned by a board of volunteer directors elected by the membership, over 400 professional staff and 2,000 volunteers deliver a multitude of services in the areas of settlement, employment, health and housing as well as business, auto insurance, economic, community and social development.
+Guided by a volunteer Board of Directors elected by our membership, our 500 professional staff and 1,000 volunteers deliver a multitude of services in the areas of newcomer settlement, employment, community development, language training, family and youth counselling, affordable housing and seniors care.

 S.U.C.C.E.S.S.
 Multi-Level Care (MLC) Society was incorporated in 1995 to deliver a continuum of care to seniors.
 With support from Vancouver Coastal Health, S.U.C.C.E.S.S.
-MLC Society manages and operates Chieng’s Adult Day Centre, two assisted living residences, Harmony House and Austin Harris Residence as well as a multi-level care facility, Simon K.Y.
+MLC Society manages and operates two adult day programs (Chieng’s Adult Day Centre and Jackson Lam Adult Day Centre), two assisted living residences (Harmony House and Austin Harris Residence), and the 114-bed S.U.C.C.E.S.S.
+Simon K.Y.
 Lee Seniors Care Home.